 Deferred tax assets and liabilities are measured using the rates expected to apply to taxable income in the years in which the temporary differences are expected to reverse and the credits are expected to be used.
 The effect on deferred tax assets and liabilities of the change in tax rates is recognized in income in the period that includes the enactment date.
 All available evidence, both positive and negative, is considered to determine whether, based on the weight of that evidence, the Company is more likely than not to realize the benefit of a deferred tax asset and whether a valuation allowance is needed for some portion or all of a deferred tax asset.
-No such valuation allowances were recorded as of September 30, 2018 and 2017.
+No such valuation allowances were recorded as of September 30, 2019 and 2018.

 On December 22, 2017, the U.S. Tax Cuts and Jobs Act (the "Tax Reform Act") was signed into law by President Donald Trump.
 The Tax Reform Act significantly lowered the U.S. corporate income tax rate from 35% to 21% effective January 1, 2018, while also repealing the deduction for domestic production activities for tax years beginning after December 31, 2017, implementing a territorial tax system and imposing repatriation tax on deemed repatriated earnings of foreign subsidiaries.
-U.S. GAAP requires that the impact of tax legislation be recognized in the period in which the law was enacted.
-As a result of the Tax Reform Act, the Company recorded a tax benefit of \$0.7 million due to re-measurement of its deferred tax liability, in the three months ended December 31, 2017.
+GAAP requires that the impact of tax legislation be recognized in the period in which the law was enacted.
+As a result of the Tax Reform Act, the Company recorded a tax benefit of \$0.7 million due to remeasurement of its deferred tax liability, in the first quarter of fiscal 2018.
 The Company recorded an additional \$0.1 million of tax benefits related to the Tax Reform Act in the fourth quarter of fiscal 2018.

 The Company's income tax provision is based on management's estimate of the effective tax rate for the full year.
 The tax provision in any period will be affected by, among other things, permanent, as well as temporary differences in the deductibility of certain items, in addition to changes in tax legislation.
 As a result, the Company may experience significant fluctuations in the effective book tax rate (that is, its tax expense divided by pre-tax book income) from period to period.
-For fiscal 2018, the Company's effective tax rate declined compared to fiscal 2017, primarily due to the implementation of the Tax Reform Act.
+The Company's effective tax rates for fiscal 2019 and 2018 reflect the impact of the reduced rates under the Tax Reform Act.